The Medical Series “The Pitt”

 The popular Pittsburgh-set medical drama snagged 13 Emmy nominations, including for best drama and best actor.

-Season 2 will set the Fourth of July in Pittsburgh and premiere in January 2026.
+Season 2 is set in Pittsburgh on the Fourth of July and premiered in January 2026.
 Each episode will continue to focus on a 15-hour shift, with each episode representing one hour of that shift.

 What do you predict the viewership for episode 2 will be?